victorrossh/Blacklist/README.md

 4. Player1 is immediately frozen, their chat and voice are blocked, and they cannot use the C4.
 5. At the end of the map, Player1's SteamID is saved to `blacklist.txt`.
 6. On the next map, Player1 joins and is automatically frozen again.
+7. Alternatively, an admin uses `amx_blacklist "STEAM_0:1:12345678"` in the console to blacklist an offline player.
+When that player joins, they are frozen immediately.
+8. To remove the blacklist, the admin uses `amx_unblacklist "STEAM_0:1:12345678"`, and if the player is online, the restrictions are lifted instantly.

 ## Authors